Jumprocks1/drum-game/README.md

 The `resources` folder contains all beatmaps and audio files used by Drum Game.
 For the most part, releases will be separate from the `resources` folder, meaning you can update the game without updating `resources` (and vice-versa).

-Currently I do not distribute most the mp3's required for playing the audio for beatmaps (meaning they have to be acquired elsewhere).
+Currently I do not distribute most of the mp3's required for playing the audio for beatmaps (meaning they have to be acquired elsewhere).
 In the future I plan to enable a YouTube hook that lets you play without having any local audio files.
 If anyone knows legal ways of doing this type of thing, please let me know.

 ## Android/iOS
 If you are interested in getting Drum Game on one of these platforms, please [create an issue](https://github.com/Jumprocks1/drum-game/issues/new) and I will set up a build for that platform.
 The source code is already cross-platform, so it should just be a matter of building and testing.